opencog/opencog/opencog/openpsi/README.md

 see if any of the current demands/goals can be fullfilled, and then taking apropriate action.

+## Modulators and Internal Dynamics

+OpenPsi contains parameters that regulate processes such as stimulus evaluation, action selection, and emotional expression.
+Modulators are based on MicroPsi, and SECs are based on Component Process Model theory (see references for  more info).
+These and other OpenPsi-related entities dynamically interact with each other according to rules that specify how a change in a "trigger" entity cause a change in a "target" entity.

+The interaction rules have the logical form of:

+    change in trigger entity --> change in target entity

+The rules in Atomese have the form:

+    (PredictiveImplication
+        (TimeNode 1)
+            (Evaluation
+                  (Predicate "psi-changed")
+                  (List
+                      trigger))
+            (ExecutionOutputLink
+                (GroundedSchema "scm: adjust-psi-var-level")
+                (List
+                    target
+                    (NumberNode strength)
+                    trigger))))

+Files:

+* interaction-rules.scm - the rules specifying interaction dynamics
+between entities
+* entity-defs.scm - defines entities that are used in interaction rules
+* updater.scm - controls the dynamic updating of entity values based on the interaction rules.

 ## Status and TODO List

 The code currently works at a basic level, and is used to control the